plone/plone.restapi/docs/source/collections.rst

     A serie of hypermedia controls for adding a new item to the collection.

 @error : optional
-    The error object contains additional information on the latest error condition reported by the server (see :ref:`error-handling`)
+    The error object contains additional information on the latest error condition reported by the server (see :ref:`error-handling`).